MichelBarnett/Test/iot-hub-device-sdk-c-intro.md

 Notice the call to the **IoTHubMessage\_Destroy** function when you’re done with the message.
 You must do this to free the resources allocated when you created the message.

-### Receiving notifications
+### Receiving messages

-Receiving a notification is an asynchronous operation.
-First, you register a callback to be invoked when the device receives a notification:
+Receiving a message is an asynchronous operation.
+First, you register a callback to be invoked when the device receives a message:

 ```
 int receiveContext = 0;
 IoTHubClient_SetMessageCallback(iotHubClientHandle, ReceiveMessageCallback, &receiveContext);
 ```

 The last parameter is a void pointer to whatever you want.
 In the sample, it’s a pointer to an integer but it could be a pointer to a more complex data structure.
-This enables the callback function to operate on shared state.
+This enables the callback function to operate on shared state with the caller of this function.

-When the device receives a notification, the registered callback function is invoked:
+When the device receives a message, the registered callback function is invoked:

 ```
 static IOTHUBMESSAGE_DISPOSITION_RESULT ReceiveMessageCallback(IOTHUB_MESSAGE_HANDLE message, void* userContextCallback)